This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Profile of Single and Serial Murderers

-Single and serial murderers, like their victims, appeared to resemble each other on the surface.
+Those who commit single and serial murders, like their victims, appeared to resemble each other on the surface.
 They both shared violent criminal backgrounds, substance use histories, and lifestyle choices.
-The sample of perpetrators consisted of an equal proportion of African Americans and Caucasians who ranged in age from early to mid-30’s.
+The sample of those committing the murders consisted of an equal proportion of African Americans and Caucasians who ranged in age from early to mid-30’s.

 However, serial murderers differed from single murderers in three areas—sexual aggression, deviant sexual interests, and active sexual fantasies.
 Serial killers engaged more frequently in planning activities (such as bringing a victim to a preselected area, removing clothing from the victim’s body, and so forth), ritualistic behaviors, body mutilation, and removal of body parts.